Lukinhasram/pretty-little-link/README.md

 ---

-A full-stack URL shortening service used to create smaller, shareable links from long URLs, built with Rust backend and a React frontend.
+This project is a full-stack URL shortening service used to create smaller, shareable links from long URLs, built with a Rust backend and a React frontend.

 ## 🖼️ Application Screenshot